11bus11/theatre-booking/README.md

 ### Bugs
 #### Fixed bugs
-I had a bug where the site would not deploy to heroku.
+- I had a bug where the site would not deploy to heroku.
 I managed to fix this by looking at the error messages and solving them one by one.
 To do this I used help from my fellow students (via slack), stackoverflow and Code Institute's tutors.
+- Another bug that took a long time to fix was the fact that i could not get the links to the images to work. it turnd out it was a few things that had to be changed in the settings for the media-url.
+It took a while to figure out the correct lines of code, but with the help of the Code Institute tutors the bug was finally solved.

 #### Unfixed bugs